koehmsto/HITTHEBUTTONGAME/README.md

 Hit the Button Game

   My game is an arcade style game with the goal of hitting the button at the right time.
 A light will go around in a circle and the player will need to hit the button at the right time when the light is in a random position on the     board.
+The moving light will speed up after every successful hit.
+It will stay the same speed if the light is missed.
+If the player misses 3 times, the game will end.
+Changing the switch mid game will end the game and restart it when it is turned back.

 Rules